 College history and archives

 In 1928 British paediatricians met at the first meeting of the British Paediatric Association (BPA).
+The association received Royal College status in 1996.
+Institutional archives record the history of the College and of child health, and can be searched on an online catalogue.

 British Paediatric Association